-A a rigorous program to change and transform the organization’s culture assumes, though, that one has enough transformational leaders to change the status quo.
-Without the right type of leadership, the organization will likely spiral down to bankruptcy.
+A rigorous program to change and transform the organization’s culture assumes that one has enough transformational leaders to change the status quo.
+Without the correct type of leadership, the organization will likely spiral down to bankruptcy.

-It’s interesting to note that firms close to bankruptcy can overcome tremendous adversity to nurse themselves back to financial health.
+Interestingly, firms close to bankruptcy can overcome tremendous adversity to nurse themselves back to financial health.
 Lee Iacocca’s turnaround of the Chrysler Corporation is one shining example.
-Steve Job’s transformation of Apple is another.
+Steve Jobs’s transformation of Apple is another.

-“Advice after injury is like medicine after death.” — Danish proverb
+“Advice after an injury is like medicine after death.” — Danish proverb

 One study reported that 80% of business failures occur due to factors within the leadership’s control.

-There are many causes to an organization prospering or declining.
+There are many causes of organizations prospering or declining.
 Organizational decline is not inevitable.
-The good news is most of those factors are within the control of the organizations senior executives.
+The good news is most of those factors are within the control of the organization’s senior executives.